 Four years after leaving Edinburgh, Darwin joined HMS Beagle as the ship's naturalist, for a round the world voyage under the command of Captain Robert Fitzroy.
 On the voyage he observed and collected plants, animals, rocks and fossils.

 We now know that Darwin came up with his theory of evolution by natural selection soon after his return home from the Beagle voyage, but it was many years before he had accumulated enough evidence to publish his work.

 Four other men with Edinburgh University connections assisted Darwin before and after the publication of The Origin of Species.
 Hewett Cottrell Watson, who studied natural history at Edinburgh was acknowledged several times in The Origin of Species.

 Mr H C Watson, to whom I lie under deep obligation for assistance of all kinds

 Two other naturalists who assisted Darwin during the two decades that he worked on the manuscript, were Sir Joseph Dalton Hooker FRS and Edward Forbes.
 After the publication of the Origin of Species in 1859, Thomas H Huxeley, who had initially disagreed with Darwin's early evolutionary sketches, became a keen champion of his work.
 Huxley and Hooker defended Darwin, who faced much criticism as well as praise after publication.

 Darwin’s 200th anniversary fell in February 2009.
 "Darwin200" is a national series of events that will celebrate the impact that Darwin's ideas about evolution, as well as his approach to the understanding of the natural world and his outstanding example as a scientist, continue to have on our lives.

-The celebrations centred on February 2009, but will build up to November 2009, which is the 150th anniversary of the publication of Darwin's famous work "On the Origin of Species by Means of Natural Selection".
+The celebrations centred on February 2009, but built up to November 2009, which was the 150th anniversary of the publication of Darwin's famous work "On the Origin of Species by Means of Natural Selection".